wklee666/Marlin/README.md

 New/Changed parameters in Configuration.h :

 * DELTA_DIAGONAL_ROD  ->  DEFAULT_DELTA_DIAGONAL_ROD  - set default value only, can be changed by m666 Dxxx for which xxx is the new Diagonal Rod value
-* DELTA_RADIUS        ->  DEFAULT_DELTA_RADIUS        - set default value only, can be changed by m666 Cxxx for which xxx is the new Radius value
+* DELTA_RADIUS        ->  DEFAULT_DELTA_RADIUS        - set default value only, can be changed by m666 Rxxx for which xxx is the new Radius value
 * Tower and Tower Radius Adjustment (If you know it):
    *  Tower distance Adjust
       - DELTA_TOWER1_ADJ  0